kubestellar/kubestellar/docs/content/direct/get-started.md

 This is one way to produce a very simple system, suitable for study but not production usage.
 For general setup information, see [the full story](user-guide-intro.md#the-full-story).

+### Note for Windows users

+For some users on WSL, use of the setup procedure on this page and/or the demo environment creation script may require running as the user `root` in Linux.
+There is a [known issue about this](knownissue-wsl-ghcr-helm.md).

 ### Install software prerequisites

 The following command will check for the prerequisites that you will need for the later steps.
 See [the prerequisites doc](pre-reqs.md) for more details.